Interxion: Energy efficiency

 After joining the Green Grid association in 2008 and becoming a Contributor Member and part of the Advisory Council, Interxion has committed to continuously investigate efficiency opportunities such as free cooling as standard, ground water cooling, and waste heat re-use.
-Continuous monitoring and measuring provides information about the environments and enables identification of opportunities to improve efficiency.
-The flexible design provides a scalable infrastructure model.

 Connectivity

 Interxion connects to more than 400 individual carriers and ISPs as well as 18 European Internet exchanges.
 This is part of the carrier-neutral data centre concept.

 Carriers

 Interxion hosts global Tier 1, regional Tier 2 and national Tier 3 networks with direct access to the backbone infrastructure and PoP’s for over 400 carriers across its European footprint.
 These carriers are present at Interxion’s data centres both to interconnect to other carriers and to use the customer communities within the data centres.

 Internet exchanges

 Internet exchanges are the major points on the Internet where networks interconnect.
 They serve as an exchange point for the traffic of the Internet via bi-lateral, settlement-free peering agreements.
 Interxion houses 18 such Internet exchanges in Europe.
 Interxion is a supporter of the public Internet exchanges and was an active participant in the creation of Euro-IX.